JorjaFox/website/_posts-old-blog/2010-04-04-news-roundups.md

 TVGuide.com thinks that Grissom and Sara should be on the list for <a href="http://www.tvguide.com/PhotoGallery/TVs-Dysfunctional-Couples-1016443/1016445">TV's Most Dysfunctional Couples</a>.

 And, finally, the most important question: WHEN is CSI airing this week?
 The answer is an unconfirmed **9pm Eastern (8 Central)**.
-That Jorja's in it is the only thing I <em>can</em> confirm.
+That Jorja's in it is the only thing I _can_ confirm.
 I'll be watching at 9pm.